dannyzshaver/superhexagongame/README.md

 ## How does it work?
 My game takes advantage of one of Northwestern University's basic student game engines, located in the .cs211 folder.
-All of the code is commented and explained, but I would read player.hxx before you read anything else.
+All of the code is commented and explained, and I would read player.hxx to gain some insight on how the game is programmed at a fundamental level.

+## Contact me
+If you have any questions, or would like to know more about this remake of Super Hexagon, feel free to reach out to me at dshaver@u.northwestern.edu!